notarealdeveloper/timestuff/README.md

-# timestr
+# timestuff

-Forked from the abandoned [timestr](https://github.com/codecov/timestr) project.
+Forked from the abandoned [timestuff](https://github.com/codecov/timestuff) project.

 See tests for example usage.